Grass Koiari language

 Grass Koiari (Koiali) is a Papuan language of Papua New Guinea spoken in the inland Port Moresby area.
 It is not very close to the other language which shares its name, Mountain Koiali.
 It is considered a threatened language.

 Most speakers are located in the north-eastern portion of Port Moresby, others present in the headwaters of Hunter River and Musgrave River as well as in the Motu villages of Tubuseleia, Barakau, and Gaile.

 Dialects

 Koiari has two main dialects, the Western dialect and the Eastern dialect, which is also split into two sub-dialects, the north-eastern and south-eastern dialects.

 The dialects share phonology and vocabulary with a few minor differences.

 Phonology

 The phonology of Grass Koiari can be described as simple; it has all open syllables, and lacks unusual vowels and consonants and complex consonant clusters.

-There are also no phonotactics present in the language.